 Giving customers control

-For the next usability session, we changed one single thing which proved to be a winning decision.
+For the next usability session, we changed one line which proved to be a winning decision.
 Instead of the agent going straight into the conversation, they started with a simple question - ‘Is it OK for me to access your account?’
-This question removed the feeling that the conversation starts like a big brother that knows what you’ve been doing.
-We were surprised at how much of a difference those few words made.
+This question removed the feeling that the conversation starts like a 'big brother' that knows what you’ve been doing.
 Even though this question adds a bit more length to the call, it creates confidence for callers and freedom for agents.

 Giving agents control

-Following this research we also learned that the best design is giving agents just enough information about the call so that they can compose a nice opening themselves, without giving them exact word-by-word script, as that made them feel constrained.
+Following this research we also learned that the best design is giving agents just enough information so that they can compose an opening themselves, without giving them exact word-by-word script, as that made them feel constrained.
 That balance of just the right amount of information let them feel empowered and in control of the conversation.

 A new look to Expedia Agent Tools

-This end to end research led to other design changes as well.
+This end to end research led to more design changes.
 Since we discovered 95% of callers already have a hotel in mind, we redesigned search results so that instead of showing a long list of hotels, we now show the ONE hotel a customer was viewing online, and present it in a way that allows agents to easily offer alternatives.